siggame/blog/MegaMinerAI-Rules.md

   members.
 - Teams must be formed on SIG-Game’s website prior to the start of the competition.
 All code submissions must be made through this site.
+- Competitors without teams (freeagents) will have an opportunity to form teams at the beginning of MegaMinerAI.
+SIG-Game will attempt to help freeagents find teams to join.
 - Prize eligibility varies based on the status of team members.
 Please see the "Eligibility" section below.